Syrax AI (SYRAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Syrax AI Historical Price

-According to the latest data gathered on Syrax AI live price page, the current price of Syrax AI is 0.092639USD.
-The circulating supply of Syrax AI(SYRAX) is 40.82M SYRAX , giving it a market capitalization of $3.78M.
+According to the latest data gathered on Syrax AI live price page, the current price of Syrax AI is 0.088016USD.
+The circulating supply of Syrax AI(SYRAX) is 40.82M SYRAX , giving it a market capitalization of $3.59M.

 In the past month, Syrax AI has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that SYRAX could witness further price changes in the near future.